-Civil Engineer Cover Letter Samples (Email Examples)
+Civil Engineer Cover Letter Examples (Writing Tips)

 Most employers and hiring managers will judge you based on your cover letter.
-This is because this letter, if effectively and adequately written will provide details of your skills, experience, knowledge, and other qualities that help you stand out among other job candidates.
+This is because this letter if effectively and adequately written, will provide details of your skills, experience, knowledge, and other qualities that help you stand out among other job candidates.
 So, whether it is an engineering position in the office or the field, you need to know how to write a proper cover letter to increase your chances of getting hired.

-How Important is a Cover Letter
+The Significance of a Cover Letter

-The essential information include:
+The essential information includes:

 Header